 Arcade: feat.
 Heidi Talbot & Adam HolmesSun 13th October 2019

 For the first time Ireland’s Heidi Talbot and Scotland’s Adam Holmes are joining forces to tour, write and record an album of original material together.
 Between them they have been nominated for multiple BBC Folk Awards, SAY awards, Irish music awards and played for First Ministers and US Presidents.
+They will be joined on this tour by the highly regarded Tom Gibbs on piano.

 Arcade: feat.
 Heidi Talbot & Adam Holmes